 Floodplain maps guide flood management programs, including floodplain regulation, safety, preservation, preparation and mitigation.
 Floodplain maps are reviewed and approved by FEMA for flood insurance purposes.

-- Use the Map of Floodplains (Interactive) to see if a property is located in a floodplain.
+- Use the Map of Floodplains (Interactive) to see if a property is located in a floodplain (please note this map is being updated and may have slower loading times)

 - To have city staff look up floodplain information for a property, apply online through the Customer Self-Service Portal.